 - Row scrapers and cleaners prevent crop buildup

-In the machine, the plants are taken off the gatherer drum at the back of the drum by scrapers.
-Depending on the width of the header, they are forwarded to cross-feed drums or immediately fed into the angled feed drums in the middle of the machine.
+In the machine, the plants are taken off the back of the gatherer drum by scrapers.
+Depending on the width of the header, they are forwarded to the cross-feed drums or immediately fed into the angled feed drums in the middle of the machine.

 - Every plant is individually and securely pushed into the gatherer drum (Performance).

-- Bundling of lengthwise stalks is the basis for perfect cutting (Performance).
+- Bundling of lengthwise stalks is the basis for perfect chopping quality (Performance).

 Header drive shaft (shift rod pulled out for slow speed)

 Cutting blades for gathering drum

 Cross feed drums